 Continue reading “Reducing the startup overhead of SystemTap monitoring scripts with syscall_any tapset”

 SystemTap is a powerful tool for investigating system issues, but for some SystemTap instrumentation scripts, the startup times are too long.
-This article describes how to analyze and reduce SystemTap’s startup costs for scripts.
+This article is Part 1 of a series and describes how to analyze and reduce SystemTap’s startup costs for scripts.

 We can use SystemTap to investigate this problem and provide some hard data on the time required for each of the passes that SystemTap uses to convert a SystemTap script into instrumentation.
 SystemTap has a set of probe points marking the start and end of passes from 0 to 5: